 Even if you think you’re entirely at fault, that may not be the case.
 The jury may find that you were only 50% liable, which would alter how much a passenger could collect from you.
 Other factors such as whether or not you were driving an employer vehicle or another party was involved with what is known as a “deep pocket” will also affect the portion of damages you could be responsible for.
 Depending on the circumstances of the accident, you may be able to sue the other driver for damages such as medical bills and expenses incurred by others in your vehicle.

-Megeredchian Law is unlike the average California personal injury law firm.
+Megeredchian Law is unlike the average Glendale accident law firm.
 You’ll never be left in the dark wondering what the status of your case is.
 We are available to answer your questions 24/7 and you will always have direct access to your attorney.
 We take pride in our results and settle cases with a 99% success rate.
 Contact us today by calling (888) 243-2050 or filling out an online contact form.

 - Glendale Car Accident Statistics